 Since the church is the pillar and ground of the truth (1 Timothy 3:15), the New Testament church is the most important institution on earth.
 The greatest need of every community and every nation is New Testament churches.
 Nothing can take its place.
-But in fulfillment of Bible prophecy, the vast majority of churches today are entirely apostate.
-I think of Roman Catholic, Greek Orthodox, Unitarian, Seventh-day Adventist, Jehovah’s Witness, Mormon, World Council of Churches and all of their affiliates, and many others.
+But in fulfillment of Bible prophecy, the vast majority of churches today are apostate.
+I think of Roman Catholic, Greek Orthodox, Unitarian, Seventh-day Adventist, Jehovah’s Witness, Mormon, the World Council of Churches and all of their affiliates, and many others.
+“Having a form of godliness, but denying the power thereof: from such turn away” (2 Timothy 3:5).

-What about “evangelicals” such as Southern Baptists?
-Most are leavened with rock & roll worldliness and cultural liberalism (they are friends with, and conformed to, the world, which is spiritual adultery), no repentance easy believism, charismatic and contemplative mysticism, nothing versions (e.g., The Message, the New Living, the Good News), textually corrupt versions (e.g., the NIV, the ESV), kingdom now theology, the social justice gospel, positivism and judge not-ism.
+What about “evangelicals”?
+Most are leavened with rock & roll worldliness and cultural liberalism (they are friends with, and conformed to, the world, which is spiritual adultery), charismatic and contemplative mysticism, nothing versions (e.g., The Message, the New Living, the Good News), textually corrupt versions (e.g., the NIV, the ESV), kingdom now theology, the social justice gospel, positivism and judge not-ism.
 They have renounced “separatism” even though it is a clear Bible doctrine.

-But what about “fundamentalists”?
-A few exceptions notwithstanding, most of the old non-denominational fundamentalist churches are New Evangelical today.
-The fight is gone.
+What about “fundamentalists”?
+A few exceptions notwithstanding, most of the old non-denominational fundamentalist Bible churches are New Evangelical today.
+The fight is gone; lines are moving.
 The outspoken have become silent.
 The holy have become worldly.
 The black of an unhesitating stand for the truth of God’s Word is blending into evangelical gray.
+The gradual acceptance of contemporary worship music is building bridges to the “wider church,” which is the apostate “one world church.”

-That leaves fundamental Baptists.
-But they, too, overall, are morphing into a wishy-washy, “Baptist-flavored” evangelicalism.
-Large numbers of them, in our experience, are NEARLY POWERLESS.
-They might still have the right Bible and be sound in doctrine and even have “separation” in their church covenant and still hold to sacred music.
+What about fundamental Baptists?
+They, too, overall, are morphing into a wishy-washy, “Baptist-flavored” evangelicalism.
+Most, in our experience, are NEARLY POWERLESS.
+They might still have the right Bible and be sound in doctrine and even have “separation” in their church covenant and still hold to sacred music (usually in a lifeless, ritualistic, uneducated manner, just as a matter of vain tradition).
 But they are so pathetically powerless.
-An older preacher, who founded and pastored a large church with a Bible college and has preached in hundreds of churches, said, “I’m sure I couldn’t join 50 churches in America, and I’m being generous.
+An older preacher, who founded and pastored a large church and has preached in hundreds of churches, recently told me, “I’m sure I couldn’t join 50 churches in America, and I’m being generous.
 Even many pastors who have [good] music and dress standards are weak and won’t ‘rock the boat’ for anything.
 It’s a sad day.
 Most of the churches that I could recommend are new works pastored by young men.”

 Consider a simple test.
 How many churches in America could pass this very basic biblical test, and in truth the test should be much expanded.